Polyvinyl-Records/polyvinyl-records/album.md

 Or go straight here:  /cms/albums <br />
 Select: **+ Add** <br />

-Prior to creating an Album, the Artist must be created.
+**Prior to creating an Album, the Artist must be created.**

+If you are adding an album for an artist that has not yet been created just select the **+** next to the Artists drop down which will direct you back to the add Artist page view to add a new artist.

 ## Smart Import
-You can use the Smart Import tool to pull in data using Spotify.
+You can use the Smart Import tool to quickly generate information using Spotify for existing albums.
+This will generate the album title, release date, release type, discograpy date, spotify URI and URL alias.

-## Youtube video embed

-These will be added by navigating to the track associated with the video.
-Select **+ Add** under the Media section.
-Here you may select MP3, WAV or YOUTUBE.

-Please note the order YouTube videos are listed on the /media section is based on the order these were added.
-The most recently added will be displayed first.
+If the album is unreleased or not available on Spotify &mdash; you can manually enter this information in.
+Remember to fill in the URL alias at the bottom.
+You'll likely want to keep these consistent throughout your site, replace spaces with underscores, for example: "album_name"

+## Catalog Num
+This is the root catalog number and will be displayed on the discography page.

+## Discography Date & Release Date
+These dates may be different if you are reissuing a release.
+The Discography section will only display the Discography Date. the Product page will display the Release Date.